By Roland Betancourt

 Therefore, we cannot simply understand the bitchy or sarcastic comments of a YouTuber – particularly when dealing with those who have a million or more followers – as nothing more than critical, non-constructive language.
 Lady Gaga herself has recently advocated an end to the “fan wars” and to blogger-critics, but this is not how pop operates and or how things really do go viral – or rather, how they thrive at the brink of virality.
 In the end, it sometimes seems that Lady Gaga has come to misunderstand what precisely is the location of pop today, its terrain and topologies.
 Such comments and arguments construct the manner in which pop culture processes its inputs, at times updating the levels and orders of signification so as to produce a more complex and thus more-consumable product, and other times setting out a system by which such inputs can lead to more production and discussion.
 To ask that this contested discursive space be terminated is not to short-circuit the system, but rather to purposely alienate oneself from circulation.
 In Tyler Oakley, we encounter not only a representative model of this system, but truly an ideal manifestation and by-product of this system’s logic.

-As such, a tweet (like the ones below) is never just a tweet; its a manifesto of pop culture.
+As such, a tweet (like the ones below) is never just a tweet; it’s a manifesto of pop culture.

 Naturally, this essay and the products of a blog, such as Gaga Stigmata, operate on the same order as a way of making pop academic, or at least serving up #AcademicRealness, the house down.